tomszar/sead_sexdiff/README.md

 ### New: Subset donor AnnData files and write pseudobulk(s) (CLI)

-Use the `subset` command to load each donor `.h5ad` in a folder, filter by subclass, concatenate, and write outputs to disk.
+Use the `subset` command to load each donor `.h5ad` in a folder, filter by subclass, apply rudimentary QC, concatenate, and write outputs to disk.

 - Single-subclass mode (when `--subclass-label` is provided):
   - Concatenated subset: `results/cleaned_files/<Subclass>_subset.h5ad` by default, or the value of `--out-name` if given.